 This brochure not only enhanced the colors, but it also misleads you with a photoshopped van onto the mountain.
 In reality, there is (thankfully) no way for vehicles to reach Rainbow Mountain.
 The van only goes to a trailhead, where you then hike up.
 So don’t expect vehicles to take you to the top as this picture infers.

 Meanwhile many of the Rainbow Mountain pictures you see posted on Instagram have likewise been heavily filtered, saturated, and greatly manipulated.
 Yes, there is most definitely some color to these mountains when you visit them in person.
 There’s no denying that.
 And many visitors do find it to be an amazing sight under good weather conditions.
-But you should just have realistic expectations that the colors will be more subdued than what you see in most photos.
+But you should just have realistic expectations that the colors may be more subdued than what you see in most photos.
 Don’t expect a cartoon-like mountain bursting with color.
 That simply does not exist.

 You can actually play a fun game on Instagram by searching the hashtag #RainbowMountain to find those who have done the most ridiculous editing to their photos.
 Some pics are downright laughable.
 This is one of the better ones I saw posted today.